micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

 ## RIOT-ROS2

-RIOT-ROS2 is a modification of the main ROS2 stack, to make it able to run on microcontrollers thanks to the RIOT Operating System.
+RIOT-ROS2 is a modification of the main ROS 2 stack, to make it able to run on microcontrollers thanks to the RIOT Operating System.

 ROS 2 is composed of several layers.
 Some have been modified to be able to run on the microcontroller, this is a list of the available layers for RIOS-ROS2 project:
 - ROS Client Library bindings: RCLC